- This event has passed.

 Rain delay date will be June 11 @ 8:00pm – 11:00 pm

-RSVPs are required (link forthcoming) for boat rides to U-Thant Island & puppet show by Raine Trainor.
+RSVPs are now full for boat rides to U-Thant Island & puppet show by Raine Trainor.
 The entire outdoor space is wheelchair accessible, and please inquire to email@example.com with accessibility questions for boat rides.
 Be advised that the nearest subways are quite a walk from the kayak launch.

 About the artists and their artworks: